rolandbernard/ontologyutils/README.md

 * Type4: Subclass(exists property atom, atom)

 Furthemore, the function `RuleGeneration#normalizedSubClassAxiomToRule` transforms a subclass axiom in normal form into a rule.
-See section [App example: TBox normalizations](App-example:-TBox-normalizations) for more details.
+See section [#markdown-header-app-example-tbox-normalizations](App-example:-TBox-normalizations) for more details.

 ## Refinement